 We will be there with you every step of the way, from your initial enquiry through to looking after your first young person, and beyond.

-We have some teenagers who are going through a difficult time in their lives.
-To help them manage and overcome these circumstances they need extra help and support.
+Some teenagers who are going through a difficult time in their lives need extra help and support to manage and overcome these circumstances.

-To give these young people the best chance we would like you to commit to fostering them for at least 12-weeks so that their needs can be assessed during this time.
+To give these young people the best chance we are asking people to commit to fostering them for at least 12-weeks so that their needs can be assessed during this time.
 Throughout this period, you will be working closely with the young person’s network of important people, including the young person’s social worker and their birth family to support a return home or to the care of family members where possible.

 During these 12 weeks we will also support you financially with our enhanced foster care allowance.
 Because you will be fostering teenagers in emergency circumstances, you will be paid a higher fostering fee of £555.88 per week.
 You will only receive this fee while you have a specific young person placed with you but because we have urgent need for foster carers for teenagers, we don’t expect long gaps between placements.

-On-going learning and development are an important part of your role as a foster carer.
-You will receive regular training to help you in your work and enhance your skills, alongside the support and guidance of your own supervising social worker, our placement support team and peer support from experienced carers.
+You will receive regular training to help you in your work with teenagers and enhance your skills.
+Alongside this your supervising social worker, our placement support team and peer support from experienced carers will provide support and guidance.
 We always aim to match teenagers with carers who best suit their individual needs, and our team of staff will discuss this with you in detail.

 As part of the initial assessment process, we will ask you to attend our fostering preparation group and a one-off training session on development during adolescence.
 This will give you a more in-depth understanding of the foster caring role before you decide to go ahead.